serenity-rs/serenity/README.md

 - openssl

+# Hosting

+If you want a quick and easy way to host your bot, you can use [shuttle.rs][project:shuttle], a Rust-native cloud development platform that allows deploying Serenity bots for free.

 # Projects extending Serenity

 - [lavalink-rs][project:lavalink-rs]: An interface to [Lavalink][repo:lavalink] and [Andesite][repo:andesite], an audio sending node based on [Lavaplayer][repo:lavaplayer]